Kelly Johnson (baseball): New York Mets

 On July 24, 2015, the Braves traded Johnson and third baseman Juan Uribe, along with cash considerations, to the New York Mets for minor-league pitchers John Gant and Rob Whalen.
 In his first game as a Met, he hit a single, a double, and a home run in a 15–2 victory against the Los Angeles Dodgers.
 With the Mets, Johnson made his first major-league appearance at shortstop.

 Third stint with the Atlanta Braves

 On January 8, 2016, Johnson again returned to the Braves, signing a one-year deal worth $2 million.

 Second stint with the New York Mets

 On June 8, 2016, the Braves traded Johnson to the Mets for minor league pitcher Akeel Morris.

 Personal life

-Johnson is married to Lauren, with whom he has four children.
+Johnson and his wife Lauren have four children.

 In the summer of 2018, Johnson was among the former MLB players who appeared with the Louisville Stars, a tournament team at the Bluegrass World Series.